NOTE: This page contains Amazon.com affiliate links that compensate the owner of this site - but they do not impact the price you pay. Learn More.

 We also explain the different types of ice cream makers, how they work, and how to choose the right ice cream maker for your kitchen.

-If you are looking for more appliances to make family treats or jazz up your home parties, check out our reviews of the best margarita machines and the best blenders for making frozen drinks and smoothies.
+If you are looking for more appliances to make family treats or jazz up your home parties, please check out our reviews of the best margarita machines and the best blenders for making frozen drinks and smoothies.

 Best Ice Cream Makers